eggai-tech/EggAI/README.md

 ## 🚀 Getting Started

-Here's how you can quickly set up an agent to handle events in an event-driven system:
+Below is a quick “recipe” that you can **copy/paste** and adapt.
+It shows how to set up an agent to handle events in an event-driven system:

+python
+Copy code

 ```python
 import asyncio